-Liberty University is the world's largest gathering of Christian students and employees.
-Convocation is an assembly of the University community for the purposes of worshipping, building unity, disseminating information, and providing forums for the socio-political issues of the day and other educational topics of diverse interest for the benefit of students and staff.
+Convocation is an assembly of the University community for the purposes of building unity, disseminating information, and providing forums for the socio-political issues of the day and other educational topics of diverse interest for the benefit of students and staff.
 Guest speakers from the worlds of business, politics, education, the sciences, and religion, talented staff members, music, and timely messages from our President and other executives help make Convocation a refreshing and challenging time.
 Convocation is held on Wednesday and Friday mornings at 10:30 a.m.
-Employees are availed the opportunity to attend Convocation, as regularly as possible.
+Employees are availed the opportunity to attend the Wednesday morning meeting.